TRIQS/solid_dmft/paper/paper.md

 Therefore, we split each part of the simulation into separate stand-alone functions, to limit statefulness to a minimum and allow for an easy extension to include new features.
 The modularity of the program also allows to run, for example, the DMFT loop only via a call of a single function with well-defined input and output, i.e. without running solid\_dmft as a monolithic code.
 This ensures that the code can be used in other projects.
-A abstracted `solver` class implements the various impurity solvers available in triqs: cthyb, HubbardI, ForkTPS, ctint, and ctseg.
+A abstracted `solver` class implements the various impurity solvers available in triqs: his class implements the various impurity solvers available in triqs: from exact **AC: check this statement** but computationally expensive quantum monte carlo solver such as  cthyb, ctint, and ctseg, to lightweight approximate solvers, such as  HubbardI and more advanced semi-analytical solvers, such as the recent ForkTPS. **AC: i feel like we should cite some of the solvers here**
 Even though these solvers operate differently, solid\_dmft allows to seamlessly switch impurity solvers, with a simple input flag and adjusting the solver paramters.
 A fully charge self-consistent (CSC) interface is implemented for Quantum ESPRESSO and the Vienna ab-initio simulation package (VASP). solid\_dmft allows also to perform inhomogenous DMFT calculations, i.e. the treatment of multiple correlated and uncorrelated shells (impurity problems) while converging the full lattice self-energy.